11 Fun problem-solving activities for teams

 How to do it:

 Ask your team to utilize all the available materials to construct the tallest tower within a specific period.
-The tower must stand on its own and be able to support a marshmallow.
+The tower must stand on its own and support a marshmallow.

-The point behind this problem-solving activity is to train the team to think on their feet while encouraging prototyping and iteration.
-This activity also helps to promote and build strong camaraderie and leadership.
+This problem-solving activity trains the team to think independently while encouraging prototyping and iteration.
+It also helps to promote and build strong camaraderie and leadership.

 Why collaboration is essential to problem-solving –